 The Discovery Difference

 At Discovery Institute, we also understand that the detox process can be very emotional and mentally difficult for our clients.
 For this reason, we have a staff of compassionate, certified therapists on hand to counsel our clients from the very beginning of their detox.
-Patients are encouraged to utilize the advice and counsel of all of our staff members, from nurses and doctors to therapists and technicians.
-Treatment at Discovery is holistic in nature, and we strive to treat the mental and spiritual health of our clients along with their physical health.
+Individuals are encouraged to utilize the advice and counsel of all of our staff members, from nurses and doctors to therapists and technicians.
+Treatment at Discovery Institute is holistic in nature, and we strive to treat the mental and spiritual health of our clients along with their physical health.

 Why Detox at Discovery?

-All patients need a unique, individualized treatment plan for their detox.
+Those who are working to overcome substance dependence need a unique, individualized treatment plan for their detox.
 At Discovery, this is what we provide.
 Drug detox varies based on the substance the person was addicted to.
 Symptoms can range from mild to severe, and no two patients will have identical experiences during detox.